Guide for Choosing the Right Radar Sensors

 In today’s post, we’re spotlighting radar sensors by Banner Engineering.
 Specifically, we’ll cover the many benefits of radar sensors and how to choose the right Banner Engineering sensors for numerous applications based on device characteristics and use cases.

-Radar Sensor Benefits
+Radar Motion Sensor Benefits

 A radar sensor is a conversion device that can convert microwave echo signals into electrical signals.
 These sensors use wireless detecting technology like FMCW (Frequency Modulated Continuous Wave) and PCR (Pulsed Coherent Radar) to detect motion by determining an object’s shape, position, trajectory, and characteristics.